 In this article, we are review Google Pixel Buds Pro.
 The fantastic Pixel Buds A-Series, which were released more than a year ago, were Google’s last genuine wireless earbuds before the new Google Buds Pro.
 With a slightly eye-watering price of $141, The Google Buds Pro cost $70 more than the A-Series earbuds.
 But for that extra scratch, you get active noise cancellation, longer battery life, wireless charging, and a few extra tasty bonuses.

-The range of extra controls that the app offers, which are pretty standard for true wireless earbuds.
-You have the ability to customize the controls, tweak the ANC level, and perform the ear tip seal check that I mentioned before.
-Additionally, there’s a “Find My Device” feature in case you misplace your Pixel Buds Pro.
-You can easily switch between two different devices by attaching your headphones to them, if you want to keep connected both your laptop and smartphone.
+The app provides a range of extra controls, which are fairly standard for true wireless earbuds.
+Users can customize controls, adjust the ANC level, and perform the ear tip seal check mentioned earlier.
+Notably, there’s a handy Find My Device feature in case the Pixel Buds Pro go missing.
+Switching between two devices is effortless, allowing seamless connectivity between your laptop and smartphone by simply attaching the headphones to them.

 Active Noise Canceling

-Pixel Buds Pro Audio Quality
+Google Pixel Buds Pro Audio Quality and Mic

-Pixel Buds Pro Battery life
+Google Pixel Buds Pro Battery life

 It's compact, feels great in the hand and pocket, and I especially love the way it flips open like a lighter.
 Additionally, the case itself has an IPX2 water resistance rating, which means it can handle a bit of moisture, although not as much as the earbuds.